MileHacker Logo

 2. Follow instructions from emergency services and accommodation staff.

-3. Stay indoors during severe weather warnings, like typhoons.
+3. Stay indoors during severe alerts about the weather, like typhoons.

 4. Identify emergency exits and meeting points at your lodging.